Tianyi2/All-About-Agent/README.md

 ## Notes

-- [`notes/ai_agent_report.md`](notes/ai_agent_report.md) — Study note distilled from the AI Agent 智能体技术发展报告 (China Academy of Industrial Internet, Jan 2026).
-Covers the four-module cognitive loop (Perception → Brain → Action → Memory), decision frameworks (CoT, ReAct, Plan-and-Execute, Reflection), Multi-Agent Systems, MCP / A2A protocols, frameworks & low-code platforms, industry applications, and risks.
+- [`notes/ai_agent_report.md`](notes/ai_agent_report.md) — Study note about AI Agent introduction.
+By reading it, you will have a general idea of what is AI Agent, the ways to build an AI Agent, the industry agent applications, and current agent risks.
+- [`notes/vertical_agent.md`](notes/vertical_agent.md) — Personal thinking on what makes a vertical AI agent actually useful.
+By reading it, you will have a general idea on what to think about when design an AI Agent.

 ## License